Open-pit operation at sunset, a CAT haul truck on the haul road.

 Incident charts, operational summaries, and conventional risk reporting create retrospective visibility.
 They do not establish whether the operating model is becoming more compressed, more fragile, or more dependent on unmeasured adaptation to remain apparently stable.

-The system can move long before the board is shown anything meaningful
+The system can move long before the board is shown anything meaningful.

 Interaction density, fatigue accumulation, contractor expansion, haul distance growth, production compression, and supervision dilution can all change operating condition before formal signals suggest anything is wrong.

-That gap becomes executive and governance exposure
+That gap becomes executive and governance exposure.

 Once material decisions continue under the assumption of stability without a tested view of system condition, the exposure is no longer confined to the field.
 It becomes a decision-layer problem.

-If your reporting cannot show system condition, it cannot prove control
+If your reporting cannot show system condition, it cannot prove control.

 ORRE is built for organisations that need to know whether apparent stability is real, deteriorating, or being held together by ongoing operational adaptation.

-Tristan Graham, Founder, ORRE
+Tristan Graham, Founder, ORRE.

-26 years senior operational risk and enforcement leadership.
+Twenty-six years senior operational risk and enforcement leadership.
 Road risk governance specialist.